After6Services/mt-plugin-superassets-for-flickr/README.md

     </mt:if>
     </mt:EntryAssets>

-Photos can be filtered by class name:
+Photos can also be filtered by class name:

     <mt:Assets class="flickr_photo" lastn="1">
     ...